-Biden returns to Pennsylvania to rally swing-state voters for massive new spending on roads and bridges
+With political future at stake, Biden returns to Pa. to rally voters around economic agenda

 “That’s going to be determined by the work that I and others do to make sure the people know what’s at stake for the country in terms of the economy and what our party has tried to do to help them,” said Sen. Robert P. Casey Jr. (D-Pa.).
 “We have to make sure they know not only what is the nature of that help and the scope of it … [but] that there is a basic difference here between the parties.”

-Ahead of Biden’s speech, Democrats have sought to position the burst of federal spending as a major coup for Pennsylvania, particularly in the manufacturing, natural gas and steel industries.
+Ahead of Biden’s speech, Democrats sought to position the burst of federal spending as a major coup for Pennsylvania, particularly in the manufacturing, natural gas and steel industries.
 Democrats also see their proposal as an opportunity to bring about a new generation of economic growth and job creation by investing in sustainable energy manufacturing while tackling more local safety concerns.

 “People are very conscious of how many bridges are not up to par in Pennsylvania, and it makes us wonder, ‘Am I the last one over to make it safely?,’ ” said Rep. Matthew Cartwright (D), whose eastern Pennsylvania district is considered one of the most competitive entering the next election.